exyi/diplomka/diplomka/text/2-oview-5-base-parameters.md

 | Roll |	8.6317° |
 | Twist |	-64.0947° | -->

-Notably, this example demonstrates that the base parameters as calculated by DSSR indeed aren't symmetric when pushed to such extremes.
+Notably, this example demonstrates that the base parameters as calculated by DSSR are not symmetric when pushed to such extremes.
 In this instance, the adenine origin is examined relative to the uracil reference frame.
-If it was the other way, we'd observe a positive **stretch**, as the adenine origin has a positive Y coordinate in the uracil reference frame, as shown in @fig:1ehz-A8-A14-dssrexample-translation-measure-comparison.
+If it was inverted, we would observe a positive **stretch** -- the adenine origin has a positive Y coordinate in the uracil reference frame as shown in @fig:1ehz-A8-A14-dssrexample-translation-measure-comparison.
 It could be interesting to observe how does DSSR decide which nucleotide is the primary reference frame in each basepair.

 ![A) Adenine origin (green) position in the uracil reference frame (brown) - **x = shear ≈ -4.1 Å**, and **y = stretch ≈ -1.9 Å**.
 B) Uracil origin position in adenine reference frame - **x = shear ≈ 1 Å**, and **y = stretch ≈ 4.4 Å**.
 TODO: tluste plne cary, ](../img/1ehz-A8-A14-dssrexample-translation-measure-comparison.svg){#fig:1ehz-A8-A14-dssrexample-translation-measure-comparison}